k8sautom8/metrics-ml/Docs/MODEL_TRAINING_AND_PREDICTION_GUIDE.md

 **Wrapper**: `train_or_load_ensemble()` (line 1490)

 ### Purpose
-Forecasts CPU and Memory usage for Kubernetes clusters and standalone nodes using an ensemble of Prophet, ARIMA, and LSTM models.
+Forecasts CPU and Memory usage for Kubernetes clusters and standalone nodes using an ensemble of Prophet, ARIMA, LSTM, and LightGBM models.
+LightGBM is enabled by default and can be disabled via the `LIGHTGBM_ENABLED` environment variable.

 ### Training Flow (Step-by-Step)